steniooliv/country_flags/README.md

 ## License
-This project is protected under the MIT License - see archive [LICENSE.md](LICENSE.md) para mais detalhes
+This project is protected under the MIT License - see archive [LICENSE.md](LICENSE.md) for more details.